Near Twin Bridges in Madison County, Montana — The American West (Mountains)

 In August 1805, the Corps of Discovery under Captains Meriwether Lewis and William Clark traveled up the Jefferson River to the confluences of four rivers, the Jefferson, Beaverhead (Philosophy), Big Hole (Wisdom) and Ruby (Philanthropy) near present day Twin Bridges.
 The park offers the public insight into the five days the Corps spent in this area.
 (Submitted on May 2, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on May 3, 2018.
-This page originally submitted on May 2, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 59 times since then.
+It was originally submitted on May 2, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 106 times since then and 19 times this year.
 Photos: 1, 2. submitted on May 2, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.